mmke01404-collab/Primary/README.md

 Clone it.
 Migrate it.

-We think we're saving the ship.
+We think we’re saving the ship.

-But we preserve the ship
-and lose the sea.
+But we preserve the ship and lose the sea.

 You can keep a PDF bit-perfect for a century.